How is anal cancer found?

 Signs and symptoms of anal cancer

-Some cases of anal cancer have no symptoms at all.
+Some anal cancers cause no symptoms at all.
 But people who do have symptoms of anal cancer may notice one or more of the following:

 - Bleeding or itching around the anus